 The minor trend is also down.
 A trade through the minor bottom at 1.0991 will reaffirm the downtrend.

 The main range is 1.0879 to 1.1179.
 Its retracement zone at 1.1029 to 1.0994 is currently being tested.
 Aggressive counter-trend buyers could come in on a test of this zone because it represents value.
 An uptrending Gann angle passes through this zone at 1.1019, making it a valid downside target.

-Based on the early price action and the current price at 1.1086, the direction of the EUR/USD is likely to be determined by trader reaction to the minor Fib level at 1.1095.
+Based on the early price action, the direction of the EUR/USD the rest of the session on Friday is likely to be determined by trader reaction to the downtrending Gann angle at 1.1039 and the 50% level at 1.1029.

 This article was originally posted on FX Empire

 - USD/JPY Price Forecast – US Dollar Continues To Try To Break Out

 - EUR/USD Price Forecast – Euro Continues To Test Support

 - Crude Oil Price Forecast – Crude Oil Markets Choppy And Neutral